Shopping center

 A shopping mall is a type of shopping center, a North American term originally meaning a pedestrian promenade with shops along it, but in the late 1960s began to be used as a generic term for large shopping centers anchored by department stores, especially enclosed centers.
 Many malls in the United States are currently in severe decline ("dead malls") or have closed.
 Successful exceptions have added entertainment and experiential features, added big-box stores as anchor tenants, or are specialized formats: power centers, lifestyle centers, factory outlet centers, and festival marketplaces.
 Smaller types of shopping centers in North America include neighborhood shopping centers, and even smaller, strip malls.
 Pedestrian malls (shopping streets) in the United States have been less common and less successful than in Europe.
 In Canada, underground passages in Montreal and Toronto link large adjacent downtown retail spaces.

 In Europe shopping malls/centers continue to grow and thrive.
-In the region distinction is made between shopping centers (shops under one roof), shopping precincts (pedestrianized zones of a town or city where many retail stores are located), the High Street (street – pedestrianized or not – with a high concentration of retail shops), and retail parks (usually out of the city centre, 5000 sq.m. or larger and anchored by big-box stores or supermarkets, rather than department stores).
+In the region distinction is made between shopping centers (shops under one roof), shopping precincts (pedestrianized zones of a town or city where many retail stores are located), the High Street (street – pedestrianized or not – with a high concentration of retail shops), and retail parks (usually out of the city center, 5000 sq.m. or larger and anchored by big-box stores or supermarkets, rather than department stores).

 Types

 Most English-speakers follow a mix of the United Kingdom's and United States's naming conventions.

-In the U.K. a "centre for shopping" is commonly the centre for a settlement.
-More recent shopping dedicated areas outside the main centre are known as "shopping centres" (with understanding of the synonym shopping mall) "shopping villages" or "retail parks".
+In the UK, a "center for shopping" is commonly the center for a settlement.
+More recent shopping dedicated areas outside the main center are known as "shopping centers" (with understanding of the synonym shopping mall), "shopping villages", or "retail parks".

 According to author Richard Longstreth, before the 1920s–1930s, the term "shopping center" in the U.S. was loosely applied to any group of adjacent retail businesses.
 A city's downtown might be called a "shopping center".
 By the 1940s, the term "shopping center" implied — if not always a single owner — at least, a place sharing comprehensive design planning, including layout, signs, exterior lighting, and parking; and shared business planning that covered the target market, types of stores and store mix.

 The International Council of Shopping Centers classifies Asia-Pacific, European, U.S., and Canadian shopping centers into the following types: